Uddipta69/Portal-method/README.md

 ## Author

-*Your Name Here* – feel free to open an issue or pull request if you find a bug or want to suggest an improvement.
+*Uddipta Bhaskar Sarma (uddiptasarma361@gmail.com)* – feel free to open an issue or pull request if you find a bug or want to suggest an improvement.